ErICA UEBERROTH - artistic director

 In the fall of 2002 she began teaching for Liberty High School’s Dance program.
 She continued to teach at Liberty and co-direct their annual recital until 2009.
 She has been on Civic Dance Center faculty since 2002.
 Erica was asked to co-direct Civic’s annual production of The Nutcracker in 2011.
 In 2014 she co-directed Civic Dance Center’s annual Gala with Ann Conrad, setting an original work Once Upon A Time.
 Erica choreographed A Garden In The Rain (a pas de deux) that was awarded first place senior ballet duo/trio at the 2016 West Coast Dance Explosion Nationals.
 She has also choreographed pieces for Stars Theatre Restaurant’s productions of Me and My Girl, 42nd Street, and Mary Poppins, and The Ovation Repertory Theatre’s Million Dollar Quartet.

 In 2009 Erica married the love of her life Eric Ueberroth.
 She is grateful to have her husband’s endless support, patience, and love.
 Erica is a Certified Massage Therapist in private practice since 2005.
 She received her level one Pilates training certificate in 2015 after studying under Pilates Master Roger Gonzalez Hibner.
-Erica feels a new energy and excitement in her first year as Artistic Director of Bakersfield City Ballet.
+In her second year as Artistic Director for Bakersfield City Ballet, Erica feels a renewed energy and excitement.
 She believes everyone should have access to the performing arts whether patron or participant, knowing that exposure in any capacity can leave one feeling inspired and awed.